 What’s platform-specific is what you do before step 1: where you find the notice, what registration the portal demands, what format the bundle arrives in.
 The country pages spell that out.

-Ten guides.
+One guide per market.
 Each lists the platforms in that market, the access pattern (free / registration / paid), the file format of the notices, and the qlows workflow on that platform’s notices specifically.

 - Guide · United States · 5 platformsUS tender platforms: SAM.gov, GovWin IQ, BGOV, BidNet, BonfireFederal opportunities consolidated at SAM.gov, plus the paid-intelligence layer (GovWin, BGOV) and the SLED aggregators (BidNet, Bonfire) that cover state, local, and education buyers.